emanuelmfonseca/single-cell-sequencing-migration/README.md

 ## Cost Estimate

-**Here are preliminary cost estimates for the key AWS services involved in the genomic pipeline, as calculated using the AWS Pricing Calculator:**
+**Here are preliminary cost estimates for the key AWS services involved in the single-cell pipeline, as calculated using the AWS Pricing Calculator:**

 | Service                    | Details                                                                                                         | Price per Run ($) | Value per Month ($) |
 |----------------------------|-----------------------------------------------------------------------------------------------------------------|-------------------|---------------------|